Does Afterpay Build Credit? Understanding Buy Now, Pay Later

 To get a better idea of how Afterpay impacts your credit history, this article shows you how Afterpay works and how it can affect your finances.

-• Afterpay is a buy now, pay later service that allows you to avoid paying interest by making four interest-free installments over six weeks.
+• Afterpay is a buy now, pay later service that splits purchases into four interest-free installments paid over six weeks.

 • Afterpay may request a soft pull on your credit report to determine a spending limit for you that fits within your financial situation, but this will not have any impact on your credit score.